igrishaev/blog/_posts/2017-07-04-pg-datomic.md

 backing up algorithm that performs in several threads.
 In addition, it supports [AWS S3][aws-s3] service as a destination point.

-A typical backup command looks like as follows:
+A typical backup command looks as follows:

 ~~~shell
 /path/to/datomic/bin/datomic -Xmx4g -Xms4g backup-db <datomic-url> <destination>